Ada-France/aflex/doc/aflex.md

 The following code blocks are supported:

-yydecl
+yytype
 This code block is injected in the declaration section of the *YYLex* function body.
 It allows you to declare variables, types, local function and procedues that are available to the scanner rules.

 yyinit